-And like everything else in life, reality is much different than a rosy-painted expectation of how things will be in our head.
+And like everything else in life, the reality is much different than a rosy-painted expectation of how things will be in our heads.

 The fact that you are here reading this article shows that you are wise enough to realize there will be both pros and cons of adoption.